ovld protocol — CLI reference

 --delegate <model>

-Create a follow-up ticket and attach to it immediately.
+Create a ticket and attach to it immediately.
 Use when you want execution to start right away.

-ovld protocol spawn --agent claude-code \
+ovld protocol prompt --agent claude-code \

 --objective "Implement user auth" --priority high

---metadata-json.
+Shares most flags with create, plus --parent-session-key, --parent-ticket-id, and --metadata-json.
 Returns ticket/session JSON and prints SESSION_KEY / TICKET_ID on stderr.

 update